Book Bhutan Tour

 Visa to Bhutan

-The Bhutanese visa process may appear complicated but is actually quite straightforward once you understand the system.
-Most countries issue visas from their embassies abroad and stamp them in your passport, but not Bhutan.
-Bhutanese embassies abroad cannot issue Visas for visit to Bhutan.
-You must apply in advance through a tour operator such as Book Bhutan Tour and receive approval before you travel to Bhutan. once the full payment of your holiday (including a $40 visa fee) has been wire transferred and received in the TCB bank account then only visas are approved by the Immigration Department and Department of Tourism Bhutan (DoT) in Thimphu, which you allowed to enter Bhutan or board the Druk Air flight and Bhutan Airlines.
+The process for obtaining a Bhutanese visa may seem complex initially, but it follows a straightforward system once you comprehend it.
+Unlike most countries that issue visas from their embassies abroad and stamp them in your passport, Bhutan operates differently.
+Bhutanese embassies abroad cannot directly issue visas for visits to Bhutan.
+To secure a visa, you must apply in advance through a tour operator such as Book Bhutan Tour.
+Approval is granted once the full payment of your holiday, including a $40 visa fee, has been wire transferred and received in the bank account.
+The Immigration Department and Department of Tourism Bhutan (DoT) in Thimphu review these applications, granting visas for entry into Bhutan or for boarding Druk Air flights and Bhutan Airlines.

-Except for visitors from India, Bangladesh, and the Maldives, all other visitors to Bhutan need a visa.
+It’s important to note that except for visitors from India, Bangladesh, and the Maldives, all other visitors to Bhutan require an E-visa.

-Indian, Bangladeshis, and Maldivian nationals can obtain a visa or entry permit at the port of entry on producing a valid passport with a minimum of 6-month validity (Indian nationals may also use their Voter’s Identity Card (VIC)).
+Indian, Bangladeshi, and Maldivian nationals can obtain a visa or entry permit at the port of entry by presenting a valid passport with a minimum of 6-month validity (Indian nationals may also use their Voter’s Identity Card (VIC)).

 Swiss And Bhutan Official Can Travel Without Visa 90 Days